redis/redis/README.md

 `make install` will just install binaries in your system, but will not configure init scripts and configuration files in the appropriate place.
-This is not needed if you just want to play a bit with Redis Community Edition, but if you are installing it the proper way for a production system, we have a script that does this for Ubuntu and Debian systems:
+This is not needed if you just want to play a bit with Redis, but if you are installing it the proper way for a production system, we have a script that does this for Ubuntu and Debian systems: